-Question Туре Answer/Sample answer Marking notes
+Question Type Sample answer Marking notes

 1 EA 3

-2 EA beeps
+2 EA Beeps

 3 EA 15

 4 EA LED flashes

 5 SE It's three squares in a row.

-6 SE I think I can use a nested loop to get Ideally, students will

-Edison to drive a square (which uses see a correlation

-a loop to drive and turn 4 times) and between the repeating

-then have that loop inside another pattern and the nested
+6 SE I think I can use a nested loop to get Edison to drive a square (which uses a loop to drive and turn 4 times) and then have that loop inside another loop that repeats 3 times.
+Ideally, students will see a correlation between the repeating pattern and the nested loop.

-loop that repeats 3 times. loop.
+Edison the designer

-Activity size Large Delivery Recommended to reinforce nested loops recommendations - Highly recommended if students are struggling with loop structures Resources needed ces needed Basic supplies set, worksheet U3-1.4a, activity sheet L 7, craft supplies to make the test space
+Delivery recommendations: Recommended to reinforce nested loops.
+Highly recommended if students are struggling with loop structures.

+Resources needed: Basic supplies set, worksheet on page 72, activity sheet on page 88, craft supplies to make the test space.
-Activity U3-1.4a Change it up: Edison the designer